NazoSeta/NazoSeta/README.md

 - Java, C, Python programmer :desktop_computer:
 - Interested in Software, Data Science, Mathematics :keyboard: :computer_mouse:
 - Experience with SpringBoot, ReactJS, and SQL 🤓
-- Currently working o a new solo project :no_mouth:
+- Currently working on a solo project :no_mouth:
 - Open to collaborate with anyone :hearts:
 - You can reach me by mail: niyaziozanates@gmail.com 📬